 There are more options for an owners corporation to control the problem of unauthorized parking.

-Owners Corporation can now reach an agreement with their Local Council to manage “unauthorized parking” on certain areas of the property.
+Owners Corporations can now reach an agreement with their Local Council to manage “unauthorized parking” on certain areas of the property.

-This could go a long way to help deal with parking disputes.
+This would allow council parking officers to enter the property and issue fines which could go a long way to help deal with some parking disputes.

-Under the new legislation a by law must not be harsh, unconscionable or oppressive.
-Some of the existing By-Laws for some schemes would not pass this test, therefore, there is now an obligation for By-Laws to be reviewed.
+Under the new legislation a By-Law must not be harsh, unconscionable or oppressive.
+Some of the existing By-Laws for some schemes would not pass this test and there’s now an obligation for By-Laws to be reviewed.

-This is a good time to consider whether the by-laws that are registered are still appropriate or whether they need to be updated to suit the current requirements of the owners corporation.
+This ‘grace period’ provides enough time to consider whether the currently registered by-laws are still appropriate or whether they need to be updated to suit the current requirements of the owners corporation.

 Nuisance or hazardous smoke is recognised under the current laws but will be strengthened by allowing an owners corporation to adopt a by-law dealing with smoking that intrudes into the common property or another person’s lot.